jegasus/journal-scaler/README.md

 # Journal Scaler
 A [FoundryVTT](https://foundryvtt.com/) module that enables you to change the font sizes inside journal windows using <kbd>ctrl</kbd>+`mouseWheelUp` and <kbd>ctrl</kbd>+`mouseWheelDown`.

+# Installation and setup
+The Journal Scaler module requires you to install [ruipin's libWrapper library](https://github.com/ruipin/fvtt-lib-wrapper).

+Activating both modules in your world will allow you to use the Journal Scaler.

 # Instructions
 - Step 1: activate this module in your world